cubexch/gitbook/order-entry/market-price-protection.md

     - expressed as percentages, e.g. "25" means 25% of reference price
     - typically, these are very wide (25% and 400% for a factor of 4x ref price)
 2. `protectionPriceLevels`
-    - Check is relative to the current top-of-book prices (TOB)
+    - check is relative to the current top-of-book prices (TOB)
     - determines how far orders can be placed from the aggressing-side's best (i.e. TOB) price
     - expressed as a number of levels, e.g. 20 levels away from price 500 is price 520
     - applies only to markets with opposing orders